StevensND/ue4-emuswitch-60fps/Dragon Ball Z Kakarot/[010051C0134F8000]/readme.md

 - **1.50** | **BuildID: 20503FA77FA416B7**

+## NOTE

+**If you're going to use the Uncap FPS mod**: Please use the version of the **mod that was designed for your emulator**.

+Don't use both or the version that doesn't correspond to your emulator.

+I mean: if you're playing on Ryujinx, use the Ryujinx version.
+If you're playing on Yuzu use the Yuzu version but **don't use both versions at the same time.**

 Special thanks to:

-- [Fl4sh_](https://github.com/Fl4sh9174) for the help making cutscenes 60fps or higher.
+- [Fl4sh_](https://github.com/Fl4sh9174) for the help making cutscenes 60fps or higher + speed up fix.

 ## Instructions